damvolkov/robyn-ml-api/README.md

 ```

 **Key features:**
+- Receives `app: Robyn` in constructor (access to state, routes, etc.)
 - Must implement at least one of `before()` or `after()` (enforced at class definition)
-- `endpoints` parameter filters which routes the middleware applies to
+- Class attribute `endpoints` filters which routes the middleware applies to
-- Empty/None `endpoints` applies to all registered routes
+- Empty `endpoints` applies to all registered routes

 ### Register Middlewares

+Pass the **class** (not instance) - the handler instantiates it with `app`:

 ```python
 # app/main.py